 In both settings, we will be interested in the number of mistakes made by the Forecaster over $T$ time steps.
 At each time step $t$, let $\wh{y}_t$ denote the binary label output by the Forecaster, $ \wh{y}_t = \sgn(\tau_t - \zeta_t)$, where we define $\sgn(a) = - 1$ if $a \le 0$ and $+1$ if $a > 0$.
 The number of mistakes over $T$ time steps is given by

 For simplicity, we assume here that the time horizon $T$ is known in advance.
-We would like to obtain regret bounds relative to any fixed threshold $\tau \in [\tau_{\min},\tau_{\max}]$, where $\tau_{\min}$ and $\tau_{\max}$ are some user-defined minimum and maximum levels, that could be chosen in hindsight after having observed the entire sequence of ($\zeta$-transformed) probability assignments $\{\zeta_t\}^T_{t=1}$ and feedback $\{y_t\}^T_{t=1}$ (note that some $y_t$'s may be ``empty,'' reflecting the lack of availability of feedback at the corresponding times).
+We would like to obtain regret bounds relative to any fixed threshold $\tau \in [\tau_{\min},\tau_{\max}]$ that could be chosen in hindsight after having observed the entire sequence of ($\zeta$-transformed) probability assignments $\{\zeta_t\}^T_{t=1}$ and feedback $\{y_t\}^T_{t=1}$ (note that some $y_t$'s may be ``empty,'' reflecting the lack of availability of feedback at the corresponding times).
+Here, $\tau_{\min}$ and $\tau_{\max}$ are some user-defined minimum and maximum threshold levels.
 Ideally, we would like to bound

 However, analyzing this expression is difficult owing to the fact that the function $\tau \mapsto 1_{\{ \sgn(\tau - \zeta) \neq y\}}$ is not convex in $\tau$.
 To deal with this difficulty, we will use the standard technique of replacing the comparator loss with a convex {\em surrogate function}.
 A frequently used surrogate is the {\em hinge loss}